-Working in a variety of media including painting, printmaking, sculpture and ceramics, students further develop the foundation skills acquired in Art 9.
-An introduction to art appreciation and art history helps students develop the skills necessary to critique their own work and that of others.
-It is at this level that art students begin to become aware of a personal style in the expression of their art.

-Students are required to work independently on a visual journal (sketchbook).
+These engaging and hands-on courses allow students to work in a variety of media including painting, printmaking, sculpture and ceramics, students further develop the foundation skills.
+Learn to draw what you see and create what you imagine.
+Students are introduced to art appreciation and art history and learn to engage with self and peer critique practices.
+Students begin to become aware of a personal style and themes within the expression of their art.
+Students may be required to work independently on a visual journal or sketchbook.